A 16 Myr super-Neptune in Upper-Centaurus Lupus and a preliminary survey of transiting planets in Sco-Cen with TESS

 In this paper, we presented the discovery and characterization of \thisstarb, a newborn, transiting super-Neptune located in the Sco-Cen OB association. \thisstar\ was originally identified as a planet host in \citep[][]{Vach:2024}.
 We investigated the Li and H$\alpha$ equivalent widths of \thisstar\ to further support its membership.
 We detected the lithium absorption feature and H$\alpha$ in emission, supporting its youth and membership to UCL.
 Our global model, including \tess\ and ground-based observations, finds \thisstarb\ has a radius of \radb, and an orbital period of \shortperb.
 With an equilibrium temperature of $635$ K, \thisstarb\ is one of the coolest, newborn ($<30$ Myr) transiting exoplanets amenable to atmospheric characterization.

 \thisstarb\ joins the growing number of planets identified orbiting Sco-Cen members.
 Initial atmospheric characterization and demographic studies of the youngest transiting exoplanets have illuminated a population of inflated young planets.
 Our preliminary survey of the Sco-Cen planet population, including \thisstarb, further supports this conclusion, finding an excess of larger planets compared to the Kepler demographics of the mature planet population.
-The excess of larger young planets provides insights into the initial conditions of the short-period, small-planet population.
-Future atmospheric characterization of these newborn planets with JWST and ground-based facilities will enable us to directly test whether these planets are small planet progenitors or the youngest glimpses at short-period, Jovian-massed planets.
+However, dynamical mass constraints and/or atmospheric characterization of these newborn planets with JWST and ground-based facilities will enable us to directly test whether these planets are small planet progenitors or the youngest glimpses at short-period, Jovian-massed planets.